-Apart from the effects of the longstanding reign of ruthless dictators, Arab’s social and political movements missed having the first significant step towards democracy.
-They missed to have a transitional period, named the ‘Liberalization’ process.
-Actually, malcontented Arabs have marched on randomly toward their objectives without prior political planning, tactical preparations or predesign to cope with the expected consequences of such life-or-death power struggle.
+Alongside the negative effects of the longstanding reign of ruthless dictators on people’s political skills and awareness, Arab’s social and political movements missed having the first and most significant phase in their quest for democracy.
+They overlooked securing a transitional period, known as the ‘Liberalization’ process.
+Actually, malcontented Arabs have marched on randomly toward their objectives without prior political scheming and tactical arrangements to cope with the expected response and consequences of such life-or-death power struggle.

-Typically, the purpose of adopting a liberalization process is to put gradational pressure on authoritarian rulers, military elites and interest groups to moderate their power grip to secure some civil rights in return for some stability.
-This transitional process or passage is meant to protect, to some extent, individuals and social groups from the tyranny and malpractices of authoritarian regimes.
+Typically, the purpose for adopting a liberalization process is to put gradational pressure on authoritarian rulers, military elites, and interest groups to trade some civil rights in return for public inactivity and hence slacken the power grip of the regime.
+This transitional process or passage is meant to protect, to some extent, individuals and social groups from the tyranny and brutality of authoritarian regimes.
 It is also recommended because it allows the economy and civil society of the country to rearrange its tracks to deal with the incoming irregular situation.
-Each liberalization process, whether it is conducted in a peaceful way or revolutionary mode, has to have its own form, phases and pathways.
+Each liberalization process, whether it is conducted in a peaceful way or revolutionary mode, needs to set its own form, phases, and pathways mindfully.

-Though most Arab revolutions have managed to overthrow their despotic regimes, they’re yet to bring real democratic reform to their nations.
-Unfortunately, unheeding the importance of transitional process is the initial reason why Arab democratic activists could not transmute people’s massive support into new common political drive.
-This, however, is because Arab civil societies and political movements were not preconditioned to cope with such political vacuum at which they lost grudgingly the political theater to the most organized parties— in most cases, the Islamist parties.
+Though most Arab revolutions have managed to overthrow their despotic regimes, they are yet to bring real democratic reform to their nations.
+Unfortunately, unheeding the importance of transitional process is the initial reason Arab democratic activists could not transmute people’s massive support into new common political drive.
+All because Arab civil societies and political movements were not preconditioned to cope with such political vacuum at which they grudgingly lost the political theatre to the most organized parties—typically, the Islamist parties.

-Following the victories of the revolts in Egypt, Tunisia, Libya, and Yemen, Arabs, by and large, were—as now— ready to go through a real free democratic society.
-Yet, there are growing doubts that Arab Spring countries will not enjoy a West-like democracy in the near future.
+Following the victories of the revolts in Egypt, Tunisia, Libya, and Yemen, most Arab societies were—as now—psychologically ready to go through a real free democratic society.
+Yet, there are growing doubts that Arab Spring countries will not enjoy a West-like democracy in the next decade or so.
 Most likely, they will have recurring free elections at best.
-Apparently, there is a realistic ground for similar political analyses and forewarnings.
-This is mainly because democracy, or as sometimes called majoritarianism, is rationalized here and now as a form of governance only, whereas its first base is to give rise to a national mindset of free will that honors human rights and civil liberties.
+Realistically, there are grounds for similar political analyses and forewarnings.
+This is mainly because most Arab nations rationalize democracy as a form of formulating the governing bodies only, disregarding that it has to guarantee the free will of citizens, deliver unconditional civil liberties, and respect human rights in the first place

-The fact is that though Arab Spring countries have accomplished free multiparty elections, they’re still falling short from advancement and applying two of the most vital concepts of democracy: justice and equality.
-As yet, none of the new parliaments and governments have drafted or constituted laws and decrees to bring forth some rights to Arab women and children, for instance, or to equalize legally between their various social and religious fabrics.
+Though Arab Spring countries have accomplished free multiparty elections, yet fell short to apply the most two vital concepts of democracy: justice and equality.
+Since, the newly installed parliaments and governments have not yet drafted or constituted laws and decrees to bring forth some rights to Arab women and children, for instance, or to equalize legally between their various social and religious fabrics.
 Seemingly, justice and equality are not on the priority lists of the newly elected rulers, seeing that solidifying power and taking vengeance are topmost items of their agendas.

 a) Individual civil and political liberties (freedom from arbitrary arrest and torture; freedom of movement, association, expression; religious and philosophical liberty; the right to privacy; the right to vote; and the right to a fair trial).